-For the 6th year running the Homegrown Show is back to captivate the very audience that created the comedians on this show.
+For the 8th year running the Homegrown Show is back to captivate the very audience that created the comedians on this show.
 Their admiration and love for the (616) area code is comparable to the love that ‘Grand Rapidians’ have for craft beer, President Gerald Ford, and/or Lake Michigan!
-Since its inception in 2011, the Homegrown Show’s intention was to show that there are working comedians who tour the country proudly, displaying the mannerisms Grand Rapids raised them with and still call Beer City USA home.
-After 5 years of selling the show out, we could not be more excited to be back for a 6th year and a part of the amazing festival called LaughFest.
+Since its inception in 2011, the Homegrown Show’s intention was to show that there are working comedians who tour the country proudly, displaying the mannerisms Grand Rapids raised them with and still call Beer City, USA home.
+After 6 years of selling the show out, we could not be more excited to be back for a eighth year and a part of the amazing festival called LaughFest.

-Back by popular demand, this show’s theme will once again be part comedy show, part rock show with returning ‘house band’ and ArtPrize voters choice for ‘Best Song’, The Legal Immigrants, as the rock element to this year’s show again.
-For those who were not lucky enough to score a ticket to 2016’s Jam, the show features 4 comedians all doing showcase sets, but at the end of their set, The Legal immigrants join each comedian on stage to play a rock song to end their performance to the tune of lighters and cell phones lighting up the event space from each audience member.
+Back by popular demand, this show’s theme will once again be part comedy show, part rock show with returning ‘house band’ and ArtPrize voters choice for ‘Best Song’, The Legal Immigrants, as the rock element to this year’s show.
+For those who were not lucky enough to score a ticket to 2018’s Jam, the show features four comedians all doing showcase sets, and at the end of their set, The Legal Immigrants join each comedian on stage to play a rock song to end their performance.
+Audience member participation is encouraged!
+Bring your lighter or cell phone.
 If you’re looking for a reason why every comedian wants to be a rockstar and every rockstar thinks they’re funny then this show is for you!
 Come see why every father’s nightmare is that one day their daughter(s) will end up with a comedian or rockstar!